Skip to Content

 • Lead-based paint.
 Flaking paint in properties built before 1978 is assumed to involve lead paint.
 The problem area must be scraped and repainted, covered with drywall or totally removed.

 This is by no means an exhaustive list.
 Properties may need to meet more localized requirements, too.
-Again, it’s important to understand that the VA appraisal isn’t the same thing as a home inspection.
+Again, understand that the VA appraisal isn’t the same thing as a home inspection.
 A home inspection is a more detailed and granular look at the property.

-Home inspections can uncover defects, problems and possible looming issues that appraisals might not.
-You’re not required to get a home inspection, but we strongly encourage you to do so.
+Home inspections can uncover defects, problems, and possible looming issues that appraisals might not.
+Although you are not required to get a home inspection, it is strongly encouraged that you do.

 VA Appraisal Process